dimfot3/Triangle_Counting/README.md

   1) run ```./Cilk/cilk_implementation b nl nt fm``` <br />
      Here the the options b, nt are deprecated as the number of threads changes only with enviroment variable CILK_NWORKERS <br />
   2) To run scalability session run ./run_cilk.sh inside the build folder and the results will saved in buils/results
+- In order to run Julia implementation
+  1)run ```./julia_test.sh``` in the julia_imeplementation folder and the results of scalability test will be saved in same folder

 # Testing
 There are some google tests to verify correctness of basic utilities.
 In order to run the tests: